akash-network/awesome-akash/XLM-RoBERTa/README.md

 ## Deployment

-To deploy the application on the Akash network, you need to build and push the Docker image, and then deploy the application using the `deploy.yaml` file.
+To deploy the application on the Akash network, you need to deploy the application using the `deploy.yaml` file.

-1. Build the Docker image: `docker build -t clydedevv/xlm-roberta-base:latest .`
-2. Push the Docker image: `docker push clydedevv/xlm-roberta-base:latest`
-3. Deploy the application on Akash: `akash deploy create deploy.yaml --from $AKASH_KEY_NAME`
+Deploy the application on Akash: `akash deploy create deploy.yaml --from $AKASH_KEY_NAME`

 Replace `$AKASH_KEY_NAME` with the name of your Akash key.